Q: I know the general protocol for most car accidents, but what should I do in a hit-and-run accident?

 - If you were injured, seek medical treatment immediately.
 The more proactive you are about your treatment, the more likely you are to receive full compensation for your medical expenses.

 - Report the accident to your own insurance company.
 Many times, uninsured motorist coverage may include coverage in the event of a hit-and-run accident.
 Prompt reporting to your own insurer can also allow them to pursue the other drivers’ insurance if the police are able to track them down.

-After an accident, it may also be wise to contact an attorney, especially if you are hurt.
+After an accident, it may also be wise to contact a York car accident attorney, especially if you are hurt.
 If you have been involved in a hit and run accident, we may be able to help—call one of our offices today, or simply click on the live chat feature to be connected with us now.